huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 Eighteen months ago, Zama started [Concrete ML](https://github.com/zama-ai/concrete-ml), a privacy-preserving ML framework with bindings to traditional ML frameworks such as scikit-learn, ONNX, PyTorch, and TensorFlow.
 To ensure privacy for users' data, Zama uses Fully Homomorphic Encryption (FHE), a cryptographic tool that allows us to make direct computations over encrypted data, without ever knowing the private key.

-From the start, we wanted to be able to pre-compile some FHE-friendly networks and make them available somewhere on the internet, for users to be able to use them trivially.
+From the start, we wanted to pre-compile some FHE-friendly networks and make them available somewhere on the internet, allowing users to use them trivially.
 We are ready today!
-And not in a random place on the internet, but directly on [Hugging Face](https://huggingface.co), the place to be for anything related to [open-source machine learning](https://github.com/huggingface)!
+And not in a random place on the internet, but directly on Hugging Face.

-More precisely, we use Hugging Face [endpoints](https://huggingface.co/docs/inference-endpoints/en/index) and [custom inference handlers](https://huggingface.co/docs/inference-endpoints/en/guides/custom_handler), to be able to store our Concrete ML models and let users deploy on HF machines in one click.
-At the end of our blog, readers should both understand how to use pre-compiled models and how to prepare their own pre-compiled models.
+More precisely, we use Hugging Face [Endpoints](https://huggingface.co/docs/inference-endpoints/en/index) and [custom inference handlers](https://huggingface.co/docs/inference-endpoints/en/guides/custom_handler), to be able to store our Concrete ML models and let users deploy on HF machines in one click.
+At the end of this blog post, readers should understand how to use pre-compiled models and how to prepare their pre-compiled models.
 This blog can also be considered as another tutorial for custom inference handlers.

 ## Deploying a pre-compiled model